Esri/arcgis-maps-sdk-unity-samples/README.md

 ## Features in XR Sample Project

 * [VRSample](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_xr/Assets/SampleViewer/Samples/VRSample) - See how to configure the camera to visualize content on a VR device and move the camera with VR locomotion.
+* [XRTableTop](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_xr/Assets/SampleViewer/Samples/XRTableTop) - See how to configure the camera to visualize a table top map on a VR device and control the map with VR controllers and hand tracking.

 ## Instructions